 - 2. Click the button to enter Face Enrollment mode. - 3.
-Draw a rectangle around the face to be enrolled.
-You can add a label to this rectangle to include the name and any other relevant information you wish. - 4.
+Draw a rectangle around the face to be enrolled. - 4.
 Click the Enroll button.
 This will cause the person's face to be enrolled in SAFR.
-Whatever information you added in the previous step will be included in the enrollment.

-105.2 Video Overlays
+112.2 Video Overlays